Harrodsburg, Kentucky: Economy

+Corning / Apple Collaboration

-In August 2025, Apple announced a $2.5 billion investment with Corning to increase production for cover glass to supply 100 percent of worldwide manufacturing for all iPhones and Apple Watches.
+In August 2025, Apple announced a $2.5 billion investment with Corning to increase production for cover glass to supply 100 percent of worldwide manufacturing needs for all iPhones and Apple Watches.
+Corning is now officially dedicating the entire Harrodsburg facility solely to Apple manufacturing, as well plans for increasing Corning's manufacturing and engineering workforce by 50 percent.

 Climate

 Harrodsburg is in the humid subtropical climate zone, although verging on a humid continental climate.
 Summers are hot and humid, and winters are cool with mild periods.

 Average high is 87 °F in July and August, the warmest months, with the average lows of 26 °F in January, the coolest month.
 The highest recorded temperature was 105 °F in September 1954.
 The lowest recorded temperature was −18 °F in January 1985.
 Average annual precipitation is 45.73 in, with the wettest month being May, averaging 4.68 in.